 In 2018-2019, Columbia Law and NYU Law will allow a limited number of students to take courses at each other’s schools.
 Approximately 20 students from each school will be eligible for this opportunity this academic year.
 Students are permitted to take only one course at the other school during their academic career.

 Both Columbia Law and NYU Law students must use the online request form to apply.
-For Fall 2018, applications will be accepted beginning August 20.
+For Spring 2019, applications are now being accepted.

-For Fall 2018, the preliminary deadline to submit a request is at 5 p.m. on August 22.
-You will be notified by 5:00 p.m. on August 24 if your application has been approved.
+For Spring 2019, the preliminary deadline to submit a request is at 3 p.m. on January 7th.
+You will be notified by 3:30 p.m. on January 10th if your application has been approved.
 Requests received by the preliminary deadline will be considered first and will be selected randomly with J.D.
 3L and LL.M. students having priority.
 After that date, if space is available, additional students may apply on a first-come, first-served basis.

 Please note that this program is open only to Columbia Law degree candidates.

 Columbia Law students interested in taking a class at NYU Law should review the list of available courses, as well as the course descriptions and schedules, before completing the request form.